pkhuong/pkhuong.github.io/source/_posts/2021-08-01-slitter-a-less-footgunny-slab-allocator.markdown

 temporary file mappings: the bulk of our data is directly mapped from persistent data files, but we also regenerate some cold metadata during startup, and accesses to that metadata have amazing locality, both temporal and spatial (assuming bump allocation).
-We don't the OS to swap out all the heap--that way lie [grey failures](https://blog.acolyer.org/2017/06/15/gray-failure-the-achilles-heel-of-cloud-scale-systems/)--so we opt specific allocation classes into it.
+We don't want the OS to swap out all the heap--that way lie [grey failures](https://blog.acolyer.org/2017/06/15/gray-failure-the-achilles-heel-of-cloud-scale-systems/)--so we opt specific allocation classes into it.